Physical Medicine and Rehabilitation (Florida)

 This elective provides students experience in a broad scope of a physical medicine and rehabilitation (PM&R) practice in an outpatient setting.
 Students will go through direct patient care, educational conferences, and individual study.
 You will have interaction with multiple PM&R providers and therapists.

 The goal of the program is to expose students to the broad spectrum of physiatric practice, including identification of patients who may benefit from physiatric referral.

-- To improve and refine musculoskeletal physical examination, differential diagnosis, and clinical decision-making skills
+- Improve and refine musculoskeletal physical examination, differential diagnosis, and clinical decision-making skills

-- To expand clinical evaluation skills to include functional assessment of patients with impairments
+- Expand clinical evaluation skills to include functional assessment of patients with impairments

-- To develop a greater understanding of potential rehabilitation team members, including, but not limited to, physicians, nurses, physical therapists, occupational therapists, recreational therapists, speech therapists, and social workers
+- Develop a greater understanding of potential rehabilitation team members, including, but not limited to, physicians, nurses, physical therapists, occupational therapists, recreational therapists, speech therapists, and social workers

 Method of evaluation